Swim Mindfully. Swim Marvelously.~ Mediterra Swim ~

 You have been a tremendous help to me with your answers to my questions and also the wisdom in your blogs.
 Most of all I think you have helped me realize to take pleasure in simple accomplishments and the goal of trying to swim just a little better than the last time I was in the pool.Sherry - USA

 The greatest thing I have received from the relationship so far was the physical experience of mindful swimming.
 Terry talks about it, I read about it in your blog, but it didn’t quite click.
 With your encouragement, I did it, I felt it, and it opened my mind.
 I hope this learning will stay with me forever.Isaac - Mexico

 I appreciate the saying, “make a promise, keep the promise.”
 And you did (like not so many people) since you promised ‘a method’ to progress and you delivered.Massimo - Italy

 Just a quick not to say thank you very much for a great week.
 It was the right balance of training v swimming for me, as needed a rest too.
 Your passion for swimming and TI is commendable and I found your instruction excellent, getting ‘the catch’ was a major breakthrough for me amongst lots of other small pointers.G.M. - UK

-What is Total Immersion Swimming?
+What Is Total Immersion Swimming?

 It can mean different things to different people because it represents many things depending on what they have observed or experienced in our training.
-Let me explain.

 Total Immersion is obsessed with constructing the most energy efficient stroke for any stroke style, in any short or long distance event.
 The distinctive stroke is just a natural product of human bio-mechanics coming into the safest, most efficient pattern of synchronized motion.
 Physics and physiology will compel the swimmer to adopt certain distinct patterns when those principles are followed.
 Energy efficiency translates into a faster stroke, and one that lasts longer.
 More importantly, it translates into an injury-free stroke, and efficiency feels awesome.
 The body and the brain love efficient movements.
 TI makes swimming more enjoyable than you though possible.

 TI is based on the latest understanding from neuroscience and brain-friendly learning methodology used in many other intense sports and arts disciplines on land.
-The learning method follows the ordered principles of physics and of physiology and of psychology to build a swimmer who works well with the forces of nature outside the body as well as swim in harmony with the flow of energy and life inside the body.
+The learning method follows the ordered principles of physics, physiology and psychology to build a swimmer who works well with the forces of nature outside the body as well as swim in harmony with the flow of energy and motivation inside the body.
 This neurologically-sensitive methodology is what sets Total Immersion coaching apart from all other swim instruction providers, though, no doubt most are as earnest about helping you improve your swimming.